CodePath-Spring-2021-EZCrypto/CryptoGuide/README.md

 **Required Must-have Stories**

-* User can search for a specific stock
-* User can add stocks to a list of favorites
+* User can view a list of current trending cryptos and their prices.
-* User can track their favorite stocks
-* User can view a stream of "hot" stocks that refreshes
+* User can access a list of topics regarding cryptos and the market.
-* User can use a navigation bar to switch views
+* User can click on a topic and view further information/definitions.

 **Optional Nice-to-have Stories**

-* User can create an account and their data will persist when logging in on another phone
 * User can click on a crypto and view more detailed information about it

 ### 2. Screen Archetypes

-* Stream
+* Home Screen
-   * User can view various cryptos and their lowest price
+   * User can view various cryptos and their price
+* Guide Tab
-   * User can add specific cryptos to a list of favorites
+   * User can view a list of topics about cryptos and select one to view.
-* Search
-   * User can search for a specific crypto
-* Stream
+* Topic Screen
-   * User can view their favorite cryptos
+   * User can view further information after navigating to this screen.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* First tab will be Crypto Search Bar
-* Second tab will be Current Trending Stocks
-* Third tab will be Favorite Crypto List
+* Main Tab
+* Guide Tab

 **Flow Navigation** (Screen to Screen)

-* None as of yet
+* Guide Tab -> Detailed Topic View

 ## Wireframes
 ![20210315_233554](https://user-images.githubusercontent.com/74798094/111253798-271d3880-85ea-11eb-8212-0063ea68c5ad.jpg)